 Current Missouri law, applicable to RCM, and its subsidiaries, RGA Reinsurance and Chesterfield Re, permits the payment of dividends or distributions which, together with dividends or distributions paid during the preceding twelve months, do not exceed the greater of (i) 10% of statutory capital and surplus as of the preceding December 31, or (ii) statutory net gain from operations for the preceding calendar year.
 Any proposed dividend in excess of this amount is considered an "extraordinary dividend" and may not be paid until it has been approved, or a 30-day waiting period has passed during which it has not been disapproved, by the Director of the MDI.
 Additionally, dividends may be paid only to the extent the insurer has unassigned surplus (as opposed to contributed surplus).
-Pursuant to these regulatory restrictions, the allowable dividends without prior approval for 2015 for RGA Reinsurance are approximately \$152.8 million.
+Pursuant to these regulatory restrictions, the allowable dividends without prior approval in 2016 for RGA Reinsurance are approximately \$150.3 million.
 Any dividends paid by RGA Reinsurance would be paid to RCM, which in turn has the ability to pay dividends to RGA.
-Chesterfield Re would pay dividends to its immediate parent Chesterfield Financial Holdings LLC, ("Chesterfield Financial"), which would in turn pay dividends to RCM, subject to the terms of the indenture for the embedded value securitization transaction, in which Chesterfield Financial cannot declare or pay any dividends so long as any private placement notes are outstanding.
+Chesterfield Re would pay dividends to its immediate parent Chesterfield Financial Holdings LLC, ("Chesterfield Financial"), which would in turn pay dividends so long as any private placement notes are outstanding.
 Chesterfield Re is also subject to certain requirements and restrictions on the payment of dividends pursuant to an agreement with its parent, Chesterfield Financial.
 The MDI allows RCM to pay a dividend to RGA to the extent RCM received the dividend from RGA Reinsurance, without limitation related to the level of unassigned surplus.
 Historically, RGA has not relied upon dividends from its subsidiaries to fund its obligations.
-However, the regulatory limitations and other restrictions described here could limit the Company's financial flexibility in the future should it choose to or need to use subsid
+However, the regulatory limitations and other restrictions described here could limit the Company's financial flexibility in the future should it choose to or need to use subsidiary dividends as a funding source for its obligations.

-In contrast to current Missouri law, the NAIC Model Insurance Holding Company Act (the "Model Act") defines an extraordinary dividend as a dividend or distribution which, together with dividends or distributions paid during the preceding twelve months, exceeds the lesser of (i) 10% of statutory capital and surplus as of the preceding December 31, or (ii) statutory net gain from operations for the preceding calendar year.
+The California Insurance Holding Company Act defines an extraordinary dividend, consistent with the definition found in the Missouri Insurance Holding Company Act and imposes an identical restriction upon the ability of Aurora National to pay dividends to RGA Reinsurance.
+In contrast to both the Missouri and the California Insurance Holding Company Acts, the NAIC Model Insurance Holding Company System Regulatory Act defines an extraordinary dividend as a dividend or distribution which, together with dividends or distributions paid during the preceding twelve months, exceeds the lesser of (i) 10% of statutory capital and surplus as of the preceding December 31, or (ii) statutory net gain from operations for the preceding calendar year.
 The Company is unable to predict whether, when, or if, Missouri will enact a new measure for extraordinary dividends.

 Missouri insurance laws and regulations also require that the statutory surplus of Chesterfield Re, RCM and RGA Reinsurance following any dividend or distribution be reasonable in relation to their outstanding liabilities and adequate to meet their financial needs.
 The Director of the MDI may call for a rescission of the payment of a dividend or distribution by Chesterfield Re, RGA Reinsurance or RCM that would cause their statutory surplus to be inadequate under the standards of the Missouri insurance regulations.
+California insurance laws and regulations impose the same scheme on Aurora National as to the dividends or distributions that are made.